 Drones, once a novelty, are now a versatile and invaluable tool for surveying.
 There are many benefits to using a drone.

-Cost effective – Previously, an aerial survey meant that a cherry picker or scaffolding would need to be hired, set up, the survey conducted and then taken down.
-Using a drone means not having to hire supplementary equipment which saves money on equipment hire and set up and take down time
+Previously, an aerial survey meant that a cherry picker or scaffolding would need to be hired, set up, the survey conducted and then taken down.
+Using a drone means not having to hire supplementary equipment which saves money on equipment hire and set up and take-down time.

-Time effective – High quality photographic and video records can be taken in a couple of hours
+High quality photographic and video records can be taken in a couple of hours.

-Improved data acquisition – A cherry picker and scaffolding made gathering high resolution images and videos difficult.
+A cherry picker and scaffolding made gathering high-resolution images and videos difficult.
 A drone survey can produce these with ease.

 - Land and topographic surveys